drogue-iot/blog.drogue.io/content/draft-from-device-to-cloud/index.md

 # Device drivers on drogue-device

 Drogue-device contains device drivers for different boards and sensors.
 Drivers follow a common set of patterns that makes it easier to write new drivers.
-Device drivers can be written in different ways.
-The common patterns we've seen is:
+Device drivers can be written in different ways, but the common approach is to implement the following:

-* Writing a generic driver that consists of a hardware specific HAL that implements a HAL trait, and an actor that is templatized with the HAL trait as a type parameter.
-The actor is the API outwards to the embedded application and the drogue-device framework.

-* Writing a common set of commands that an Actor should support, and writing a hardware-specific driver that implements the request and notify handlers for the commands.
-This may be easier if a lot of the driver logic is hardware-specific, and there would be little gain in using a common HAL.

-In both cases, a `Package` may be used to group multiple actors in a driver together and expose a single primary actor used to interact with the device.
+* An API that defines the API that a class of drivers implement.
+This may already exist (Examples are SPI and UART).
+This is located in `src/api/`.
+* A driver that implements an API, either using a HAL or hardware directly.
+This is located in `src/driver`.
+* (Optional) A HAL (Hardware Access Layer) for internal traits and types that a driver can use to support different hardware.
+This is located in `src/hal`.
+* (Optional) Hardware-specific code that may implement a HAL.
+This is located in `src/port/<device class>`.

+A driver is exposed as a `Package` that can be configure during application initialization.
+The `Package` exposes an `Actor` that can be used to interact with the driver.

 For more information on writing drivers, see [the driver guide](https://github.com/drogue-iot/drogue-device/blob/master/DRIVERS.md).

-In this example, we'll be using the [Rak811](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/lora/rak811.rs) driver for LoRa, and the [nRF UART](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/uart/dma.rs) driver.
+In this example, we'll be using the [Rak811](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/lora/rak811.rs) driver that implements the [LoRa](https://github.com/drogue-iot/drogue-device/blob/main/src/api/lora.rs) driver api, and the [DMA UART](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/uart/dma.rs) driver that implements the [UART](https://github.com/drogue-iot/drogue-device/blob/main/src/api/uart.rs) API.
 These are independent drivers, that are wired together using message passing.
 All interactions with the peripheral is done using the drivers _address_ that is configured during device initialization.

-The API for LoRa drivers can be found [here](https://github.com/drogue-iot/drogue-device/blob/master/src/driver/lora/mod.rs), and we plan to provide support for other LoRa drivers.
+There are also drivers for [eS-WiFi](https://github.com/drogue-iot/drogue-device/blob/main/src/driver/wifi/eswifi.rs) and [SPI](https://github.com/drogue-iot/drogue-device/blob/main/src/driver/spi/mod.rs) based on embedded_hal.

 To send a message, the LoRa driver address is used: